-One of the most interesting areas along the riverbanks is the stretch of land between the Harlond and Tharcairion.
-Other than a few settlements along the road which runs along an artificial causeway through the marshy land, the flats between the river and the Noeg Echor are abandoned and desolate.
-A sand bar divides off a shallow lagoon filled with giant reeds and lilies.
-Large wading birds such as storks, flamingoes, spoonbills and cranes gather here, along with smaller water fowl and reptiles like the lesser crocodile, marsh gavial, and moon-backed lizard.
-The lagoon's treasury of rare and special plants (see Section 4.5) is legend, endowing it with a status as a unique preserve.
-This is one of the few areas where the Anduin is actively building up its shoreline, adding a few feet to the north bank while the waters churn away at the hills to the south.
+The road between Harlond and Tharcairion runs along an artificial causeway through marshy land; the flats dividing the river and the Noeg Echor are abandoned and desolate.
+A long sand bar creates a shallow lagoon filled with giant reeds and lilies.
+Large wading birds such as bitterns, spoonbills, and cranes gather here, along with smaller water fowl and reptiles such as the marsh gavial and moon-backed lizard.
+The lagoon's treasury of rare and special plants (see Section 4.5) is legend, endowing it with status as a unique preserve.
+The Anduin is actively building its shoreline here, adding a few feet to the north bank while the waters churn away at the hills to the south.